 The following summary consolidated statements of comprehensive income data and consolidated statement of cash flows data for the years ended December 31, 2019, 2020 and 2021 and summary consolidated balance sheet data as of December 31, 2020 and 2021 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
+The following summary consolidated statements of comprehensive income data for the three months ended March 31, 2021 and 2022, summary consolidated balance sheet data as of March 31, 2022, and summary consolidated statements of cash flows data for the three months ended March 31, 2021 and 2022, summary consolidated balance sheet data as of March 31, 2022, and summary consolidated financial statements included elsewhere in this prospectus and have been prepared on the same basis as our audited consolidated financial statements include all adjustments, consisting only of ordinary and recurring adjustments, that we consider necessary for a fair statement of our financial position and results of operations for the periods presented.
 Our consolidated financial statements are prepared and presented in accordance with U.S. GAAP.
 Our historical results are not necessarily indicative of results for any future periods.
 You should read this section together with our consolidated financial statements and the related notes and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section included elsewhere in this prospectus.